 The pundits gave the political bombshell its due, including the size of Brat’s victory when he only had $299,999 expended on the campaign compared to Cantor’s $5 million.
 They also discussed the House losing its only Jewish Republican, the question of how far right the right wing can go and how did Hillary Clinton get the bump on her head.

 Very little was written about Brat because there is very little background on the man and almost no background that is important.
-But there are a few things he said that not only tickle my fancy but also enhance my itch.

 First of all, the man is an economics professor at Randolph Macon University just outside Richmond, Va.
 He has all the credentials to go with that, but in addition he has a Ph.D. and a Master of Divinity.
 He has a wife named Laura and a teenage son named Jonathan and a teenage daughter named Sophia.
 Whether or not the family owns a pet is at this moment unknown.

 A politician’s religion does not bother me unless it impinges on his voting.
 Brat is one of those Roman Catholics who bring their religion into everything they do, including the bread on his dinner table.
 He considers himself an authentic conservative rather than an extremist.

 He also feels, to quote an interviewer, he is "guided by the hand of God."
 In 2011, he wrote a magazine piece in which he decried his fellow Christians for not huzzahing the teachings of Jesus Christ.